What is the best way to store my horse’s grains and supplements?

 Moisture in the environment is a key factor in causing molds and mildews, and as we know about our moldy tack - it’s “contagious” and not so easy to get rid of.

-Rodents will always be attracted to food they can easily obtain - so spilled bits on the floor, wooden and plastic containers, and open doors invite them in.
+Rodents will always be attracted to food they can easily obtain - spilled bits on the floor, wooden and plastic containers, and open doors invite rodents and bug in.
 Learn more about rodent control here, and defend your feed room from critters.

 It may be tempting to get a year’s worth of grain when it goes on sale, but unless you can use it all in a month, it’s not worth it.
 There is a shelf life to grains and supplements, and fresh is better.
 It may seem like a hassle to go to the feed store more often, but your horses will thank you for it.